Effective March 9, UMass Will Cease Requiring Masks in Most Indoor Settings

 With this transition, we encourage everyone to respect the choices that individuals will make about their own masking.
 KN95 masks will remain available for free at the PHPC in the Campus Center.
 Please note that individuals or departments cannot create mask requirements separate from or more restrictive than university requirements.
 We also recognize that COVID-19 presents a fluid public health situation, and we may need to require face coverings in the future should guidance change.

 Data indicates that severe illness is extremely rare within our highly vaccinated and boosted community.
 However, please continue to monitor yourself for COVID-19 symptoms every day before coming to campus.
 If you feel unwell, stay home and get tested.
 UHS has symptomatic testing available for students, or, if you have an unobserved test kit on hand you can drop it off at one of the campus kiosks.
-Individuals may seek reasonable accommodations for their own documented health conditions by contacting Disability Services (for students) and Accessible Workplace Office (for staff & faculty).
+Individuals may seek reasonable accommodations for their own documented health conditions by contacting Disability Services (for students) and Accessible Workplace Office (for staff and faculty).

 This change is a significant milestone as we continue to emerge from challenging times.
 Thank you for pulling together and supporting health, safety and wellbeing across our university community.